MANAGING CONDITIONALLY EXEMPT SMALL QUANTITIES OF HAZARDOUS WASTE

 How can a CESQG manage their hazardous waste?

-According to federal law, CESQGs are allowed to dispose of their hazardous waste in an off-site permitted treatment, storage and disposal (TSD) facility, resource recovery facility, sanitary landfill or facility approved by the state.
 According to the Missouri Revised Statutes (RSMo), Chapter 260, Section 432.5 (260.432.5(2), RSMo.), Missouri sanitary landfills are not allowed to accept any but the very smallest amounts of hazardous waste.
 This ban affects CESQGs by requiring them to find alternatives to sanitary landfill disposal.
+CESQGs are allowed to dispose of their hazardous waste in an off-site permitted treatment, storage, and disposal (TSD) facility, resource recovery facility or another facility approved by the state.

 Option 1: Pollution Prevention